stanford-rc/www.sherlock.stanford.edu/src/docs/glossary.md

 used, the lower the priority of the next jobs will be.
 Past usage is computed based on a sliding window and progressively forgotten over time.
-This enables all users on a shared resource to get a fair portion of it for their own use, by giving higher priorty to users who have been underserved in the past.
+This enables all users on a shared resource to get a fair portion of it for their own use, by giving higher priority to users who have been underserved in the past.

 #### FLOPS